kotx/DiscordQuoteFactory/README.md

+# Disclaimer
+I'm not responsible for anything that happens to you for modifying the Discord Client with this program.

 # Discord Quote Factory

 Utility to rewrite Discord startup quotes.
 The code isn't much really, it was supposed to be a Qt exercise.